open enrollment guide for COBRA participants

 • Coinsurance: The percentage you pay for the cost of covered healthcare services, after you meet your deductible.

 • Out-of-Pocket Maximum: This is a “cap” on your costs for the year; it is the most you’ll pay for healthcare services.
 Once you reach your out-of-pocket maximum, the plan pays 100 percent of your covered medical expenses for the balance of the year.
-Separate in- and out-of-network out-of-pocket maximums do apply.
+Separate in- and out-of-network out-of-pocket maximums apply.

 Deductibles